Deugz/nb-master/_build/html/_sources/intro.md

 **Teaching** <span style="float: right">&#128640;</span>
 ^^^

-Teaching material based on what I learned during my Scientific journey.
+Teaching material based on what I learned during my scientific journey.
+Also a plateform where other researcher can come and collaborate to build a better understanding of interdisciplanry science questions (like planet formation for example).

 :::